 Sending emails with typos, grammatical or design errors will certainly make you look unprofessional in the eyes of your subscribers.

 That’s why testing your emails is a crucial part of email marketing.
 Email testing is a process that consists of multiple phases.

 Phase 1: Proofreading

-Once you’re done with writing your emails, read them a couple times to make sure there aren’t any errors in it.
+Once you’re done with writing your emails, read them a couple of times to make sure there aren’t any errors in it.

-I also recommend sending it to couple colleagues and tell them to proofread it.
+I also recommend sending it to a couple colleagues and tell them to proofread it.
 Sometimes when you’re working on a piece of copy for a long time you might scan through mistakes because of fatigue.

 Phase 2: Design and functionality

 After you’re done with the proofreading and you created the email send a test email to your own email address and make sure everything looks the way it should.